julian-cardone/stock.ai/backend/README.md

 * yfinance API
 * Alpha Vantage API

-## Selecting a company and a financial statement
+## Selecting a company
-A short summary on the business is generated with OpenAI's completion endpoint
+Entering a stock symbol brings you to the company's overview page.
+This page allows users to view a financial summary of the company and interact with a graph of the company's historical data.

+## Financials
+The Financial Statements tab provides a digestible medium for displaying income statment, balance sheet, and cash flow statement figures.
+This tab also allows the user to select a data model from a pro forma financial statement.
+Models currently working:
+* Operating Assumptions report
 ![Main Page Picture](backend/app/static/images/stockai-input.png)

 ## An excel file is genereated and downloaded to your device